darktable-org/dtdocs/content/overview/supported-file-formats.md

 If darktable was compiled with JPEG2000 support, the following extensions are also recognized: `J2C, J2K, JP2, JPC, JPF, JPX`.

-If darktable was compiled with GraphicsMagick support, the following extensions are also recognized: `BMP, DCM, GIF, JNG, JPC, JP2, JPF, JPX, MIFF, MNG, PBM, PGM, PNM, PPM, WEBP`.
+If darktable was compiled with GraphicsMagick support, the following extensions are also recognized: `BMP, CIN, DCM, DPX, GIF, JNG, JPC, JP2, JPF, JPX, MIFF, MNG, PBM, PGM, PNM, PPM, WEBP`.

 # camera raw files